Cycle Syncing, Seed Cycling, and Hormonal Health in Recovery

 And here’s the kicker — are you ready?
 PMS symptoms are a sign something is off.
 Cramping, bloating, mood swings, headaches — none of it is necessary.
 When I heard this, I was shocked.
 You mean everything I’ve ever been told as a woman is a lie?
 Well, yeah — and actually when I start to think about it, I’m not surprised, because…patriarchy.

 So — that’s a lot to unpack already.
-But here’s number two — we have four distinct phases to our cycle.
+But here’s the next part — we have four distinct phases of our cycle.
 Not unlike seasons, or the lunar cycle.
 It’s so beautiful.
 The follicular cycle — our spring, the ovulatory phase — our summer, the luteal phase — our fall, and the menstrual phase — our winter.

 This information is a little bit complex and can feel overwhelming, so I’m starting with a couple of simple practices for now.
 Here are the two things that I’m going to try right away

 Cycle-specific Herbal infusions: I love a good herbal infusion, and I’ve been using them for a while now.
 Infusions are different from teas in that they are steeped much longer, usually overnight.
 So they are higher in concentration and, thus, nutrients.
-Here are the suggestions adapted from this blog (which is also full of great information about this process!)
+Here are the suggestions I found from the blog Moon and Rock (which is also full of great information about this process!)

-- Follicular phase: 1 part Tulsi ~ 1 part nettle
+- Follicular phase: 1 part Tulsi ~ 1 part Oatstraw ~ 1/2 part Hibiscus Flowers

 - Menstrual phase: 2 parts Nettle ~ 1 part Hibiscus flowers ~ 1 part Oatstraw ~ 1 part Cramp Bark (optional for those who experience painful cramping during bleeding)